 A method was developed to measure the surface tension of collected liquid aerosol particles using atomic force microscopy.
 Particles are impacted on a clean surface until a film is formed, then probed with a clean tip in an atomic force microscope.
 This method minimizes processing of the particles and therefore reduces the risk of sample contamination.
 The method was verified and calibrated using standard liquids whose surface tensions were in the range of the sample specimens.
 The standard liquid surface tensions were checked with a Wilhelmy plate.
+This method does not measure single particle surface tension but does dramatically reduce the required amount of material required to make such measurements.

 Relatively dry, oxidized α-pinene particles were found to have a surface tension similar to that of pure liquid α-pinene.
 Oxidized α-pinene particles with higher moisture content were found to have a surface tension significantly higher than that of pure α-pinene, but lower than current assumptions for the surface tension of activating oxidized α-pinene particles.
 These preliminary results are consistent with the assumption of surface tension depression currently used to approximate the surface tension of activating aerosol particles.
-With simple modifications to the particle generation technique, this method can be used to experimentally measure the surface tension of particles at activation.
+With modifications to the particle generation technique, this method can be used to experimentally measure the surface tension of particles closer to activation conditions.

 Acknowledgements